tedib04/I-DIDD/README.md

 ## Installation
 1. Ensure [_Docker_](https://www.docker.com/get-started/), [_Python 3.10_](https://www.python.org/downloads/) and _JAVA 11_ is installed on your machine.
-2. Clone this repository and copy `.env.example` into `.env`, possibly editing it (just creating `.env` is enough).
-Please note that here must be specified the _tagged event log_ that should be used to perform model discovery.
+2. Clone this repository.

 ```bash
   $  git clone https://github.com/tedib04/I-DIDD.git
   $  cd I-DIDD/
 ```

-On Linux/macOS:
+3. Copy `.env.example` into `.env` .
+In this file you can configure the ports of the running processes as well as the event log file to use.
+By default, the demo is preconfigured to use the event log specified in this file.
+The event log must be located under `experiments/data/tagged/` and must be "tagged" before use by running the script found in `experiments/src`.

+On Linux/macOS, use the following command:

 ```bash
   $  cp .env.example .env